peter88213/nvhelp-en/source/nv_timeline/index.rst

 General
 ~~~~~~~

--  The noveltree project file and the Timeline file are located in the
+-  The novelibre project file and the Timeline file are located in the
    same directory.
 -  They have the same file name and differ in the file extension.
--  Either a timeline or a noveltree project is generated from the other
+-  Either a timeline or a novelibre project is generated from the other
    file for the first time.
 After that, the two files can be
    synchronized against each other.
 -  **Please keep in mind:** Synchronizing means overwriting target data